Symmetric approximation sequences, Beilinson-Green algebras and derived equivalences: Introduction

-In this paper, we focus on constructing locally tilting sets of complexes and the locally endomorphism rings of these complexes are isomorphic to quotient algebras of matrix algebras called locally $\Phi$-Beilinson-Green algebras, allowing us to obtain derived equivalences that have not been observed by using previous techniques.
-Then we generalize the main result \cite{PZ} to a weakly $n$-angulated category ($n\geq 3$) with an $n$-angle endo-functor $F$ and the locally $\Phi$-Beilinson-Green algebras.
-Note that a locally $\Phi$-Beilinson-Green algebra has a locally unit, but it has not a unit in general.
+We will investigate symmetric approximation sequences in $n$-exangulated categories which give rise to derived equivalences between quotient algebras of locally $\Phi$-Beilinson-Green algebras in the principal diagonals modulo some factorizable ghost and coghost ideals.
+For the definition of locally $\Phi$-Beilinson-Green algebras, we refer to Section 5.
+We construct locally finite tilting sets of complexes and show that the locally endomorphism rings of these complexes are isomorphic to quotient algebras of locally $\Phi$-Beilinson-Green algebras.
+Then we obtain derived equivalences which have not been observed by using previous techniques.
+Consequently, we generalize the main result in \cite{PZ} to an $n$-exangulated category ($n\geq 3$) with an $n$-angle endo-functor $F$ and the locally $\Phi$-Beilinson-Green algebras.
+Note that a locally $\Phi$-Beilinson-Green algebra has a local unit, but it doesn't have a unit in general.
+The result is the following theorem.